DiceTsuki/WuWa-Exec/README.md

 # Compatibility
 1. Compatible with `Wuthering Waves 1.1.x`.
-2. Compatible with mods that don't modify `Client\Content\Aki\JavaScript\Core\Resource\ResourceSystem.js`.
+2. Compatible with mods that don't modify `Client\Content\Aki\JavaScript\Core\GameBudgetAllocator\GameBudgetInterfaceController.js`.
+3. Compatible with mods that modify `Client\Content\Aki\JavaScript\Core\Resource\ResourceSystem.js`, as long as `GameBudgetInterfaceController_1.GameBudgetInterfaceController.UpdateMinUpdateFifoBudgetTime()` is not changed.
-3. Only CVars that can be executed from Unreal Engine 4's Developer Console can be used with this mod.
+4. Only CVars that can be executed from Unreal Engine 4's Developer Console can be used with this mod.
-   <br>Take note that even some of them are disabled/removed from the game.
+   <br>Take note that some of them are disabled/removed from the game.

 # Installation